Lost in Speech: Benchmarking, Evaluation, and Parsing of Spoken Bilingual Conversational Language Beyond Standard UD Assumptions: Results and Discussion

-\paragraph{Implications for UD Annotation and Evaluation.} The consistent difficulty of ellipsis and repetition across parsers has direct implications for dependency-based annotation and evaluation in spoken and bilingual data.
-Our results expose a tension between surface-oriented approaches, such as Surface-Syntactic Universal Dependencies, which avoid forced reconstruction \citep{gerdes2016sud}, and inference-based approaches that posit unpronounced but structurally present material \citep{merchant2001syntax, nielsen2004ellipsis, hardt2004ellipsis, liu2016ellipsis}.
-In spontaneous speech, ellipsis is often discourse-dependent and structurally indeterminate, leading to high annotation cost and lower LAS even for strong models.
-The persistence of these effects suggests that the challenge lies not in model capacity alone, but in the representational assumptions of fully specified inferred structures when applied to spoken language, where structural completeness is frequently underspecified rather than implicit.
+Even though parsers show slightly greater robustness to certain elliptical constructions than to fillers, ellipsis and discourse-level phenomena continue to produce substantial degradation across systems.
+Our findings expose a tension between surface-oriented approaches such as Surface-Syntactic Universal Dependencies (SUD), which avoid aggressive reconstruction of omitted structure \citep{gerdes2016sud}, and inference-based approaches that posit unpronounced but structurally recoverable material \citep{merchant2001syntax,hardt2004ellipsis}.
+In spontaneous bilingual conversation, constructions that represent disfluencies such as repetition and ellipsis are frequently discourse-dependent and structurally underspecified, leading to high annotation cost and lower attachment accuracy even for strong parsers.
+The continued degradation observed across systems therefore suggests that the challenge lies not only in model capacity or multilingual representation, but also in the representational assumptions underlying dependency annotation itself.
+Spoken conversational language often contains structures that are interactionally interpretable but only partially specified syntactically, making dependency reconstruction substantially more difficult than in canonical written language.